What sort of people do you see everyday? Family? Friends? Coworkers? Students? Clients? Shop assistants?

 An answer, decision, conclusion, or judgement serves only to limit your field of vision and disempower you.

 This is the aim of The Daily Q; providing you a bunch of the simplest, most effective questions within easy reach.

 So today's question is for when you have a brain freeze and can't think of a question.

-Ask “What question could I be asking here?”
+Ask yourself “What question could I ask here?”

 It's so simple it might even make you smile, which is always good too.